André Maginot: Development of Maginot Line

-Maginot came to advocate building a series of defensive fortifications along France's border with Germany that would include a combination of field positions and permanent concrete forts.
-He was influenced in this decision by his observations of successful fortifications employed at Verdun in World War I. He was also probably influenced by the destruction of his home in Revigny-sur-Ornain, which made him determined to prevent Lorraine from ever being invaded again.
+Maginot came to advocate building a series of defensive fortifications along the French border with Germany that would include a combination of field positions and permanent concrete forts.
+He was influenced in that decision by his observations of successful fortifications employed at Verdun during the war.
+He was also probably influenced by the destruction of his home in Revigny-sur-Ornain, which made him determined to prevent Lorraine from ever being invaded again.

 In 1926 Maginot was successful in getting the government to allocate money to build several experimental sections of the defensive line.
 During a debate concerning the budget in 1926, André Maginot lobbied heavily for the money needed to construct the enormous line of fortifications.
 He was finally able to persuade Parliament to allocate 3.3 billion francs for the project (the upper house voted 274 to 26 in favor of the project a few days later).

 Work on the project progressed rapidly.
 Maginot visited a work site in October 1930 and expressed satisfaction with the work.
 He was especially pleased with the work in Lorraine, site of the home where he spent his childhood, and fought for more funding for construction in that area.
-Though Maginot was the main proponent for the project, most of the actual designs for the Maginot line were the work of Paul Painlevé, Maginot's successor as Minister of War.
+Maginot was the main proponent for the project, but most of the actual designs for the Maginot Line were the work of the Minister of War for most of 1926 to 1929, Paul Painlevé.

-Death
+Death and legacy

-André Maginot never saw the line completed; he became ill in December 1931 and died in Paris on 7 January 1932 of typhoid fever.
-Many people mourned him throughout France and it was only after his death that the line of defences which he advocated came to bear his name.
-In World War II, Germany was able to circumvent the line by passing its Panzers through hills and marshlands which had been impenetrable to tanks when Maginot made his recommendations.
-A monument in memory of André Maginot was dedicated near Verdun in September 1966.
+Maginot never saw the line completed, since he became ill in December 1931 and died in Paris on 7 January 1932 of typhoid fever.
+Many people mourned him throughout France, and it was only after his death that the line of defences that he had advocated came to bear his name.

+During the Second World War, Germany bypassed the line by passing Panzers through hills and marshlands, which were impenetrable to tanks when Maginot had made his recommendations.

+A monument in memory of Maginot was dedicated near Verdun in September 1966.